 Lou created the Recession Diaries column during his tenure at the Chicago Tribune, and while at AOL, launched the Money College, a personal finance portal for students in higher ed and their families.
 He also conceived the five-part series "Tuition Ignition," an in-depth and informative examination of skyrocketing student loan debt and tuition rates.

-Lou holds a Bachelor of Arts from Rutgers College and a Master of Science from National Louis University
+Lou holds a bachelor's degree from Rutgers College and a master's from National Louis University

 About The Balance and Dotdash